Meet the Paddlers

 I met with my radiation oncologist and she explained she would like to start with 5 weeks (5 days a week) of external radiation, then probably do 1 to 3 internal radiation treatments.
 After the 5 weeks of external were finished, they let me have one week of freedom, which would then be followed with 5 weeks of internal radiation (1 day a week).
 Radiation treatment started on May 16th, 2013 and I completed all radiation treatments on July 26, 2013.

-The swelling that I mentioned earlier is systemic from having the 13 lymph nodes removed and is referred to as lymphedema, which means I carry approximately 8 – 10 pounds of lymphatic fluid in my legs and lower abdomen.
+The swelling that I mentioned earlier is systemic from having the 13 lymph nodes removed and is referred to as lymphedema, which means I carry approximately 8 to 10 pounds of lymphatic fluid in my legs and lower abdomen.
 Lymphedema has left me wearing compression garments on both legs and a compression short, plus I use a compression pump for one hour every evening.

 When I went to Fig Leaf to be fitted for my compression garments, I met the sweetest woman and she introduced me to dragon boating.
 I’m very grateful that Yopi took the time to let me know about this floating breast cancer support group and the sport of dragon boating.
 This group of wonderful women allowed me to feel alive, to feel strong and to feel like I still had value to my life.